 - 1. Configure the master so that it does not allocate shareable data into its cache, for example by disabling the data cache. - 2.
 Clean and invalidate all shareable data from the caches in the master. - 3.
-Program the Snoop Control Register to prevent the CCI-500 from sending snoops or DVM messages to the master.
+Disable the sending of snoops or DVM messages to the master.
+You can either use hardware control or program the Snoop Control Register, depending on your implementation. - 4.
+If you used the Snoop Control Register to disable snoops and DVM messages, ensure that the previous step is complete by executing a barrier instruction. - 5.
+Poll the Status Register to confirm that the Snoop Control Register changes are effected.